Canter's: History

 In 1993, the restaurant was featured in Visiting... with Huell Howser Episode 125.

 In 2003, Canter's opened an additional location inside Treasure Island Hotel and Casino in Las Vegas.
 It closed in December 2012.
-Another location has been announced for The Linq Promenade.

-On 14 October 2008, Canter's celebrated their 60th anniversary.
+On 14 October 2008, Canter's celebrated their 60th anniversary on Fairfax.
 To mark the occasion, the deli reduced the price of their corned beef sandwich to its 1948 price of 60 cents, limited to one per customer, for a period of 12 hours.

 In 2008, Canter's had opened another deli outlet at Dodger Stadium.
 The operation at the baseball park closed in 2011 and was replaced by Dodgertown Deli.

 On July 24, 2014, President Barack Obama surprised the lunchtime diners and staff when he visited Canter's.

-In 2017, Canter's Deli announced it would open a location along the Las Vegas strip.

 On August 7, 2017, Canter's Restaurant was ordered closed for three days by the Los Angeles County Health Department for eleven health code violations, including a vermin infestation.
 Among other things, inspectors observed more than 10 cockroaches and 20 rodent droppings in the restaurant storage area, and 20 flies in the food preparation area.
 The additional health code violations cited that food contact surfaces were not clean and sanitized and the food was not in a safe, healthy condition.

-Canter's has now closed all locations in Las Vegas.
-After returning to the Las Vegas market in 2017, the first location closed at Tivoli Village in July 2018 and the second location closed at the Linq Promenade the second week of March, 2019.
+After returning to the Las Vegas market in September 2017, the Canter's Tivoli Village location closed in July 2018.
+Opening in October 2017, the second Las Vegas location at the Linq Promenade closed in March 2019.

 On May 30, 2020, at the start of the George Floyd Protests, Canter's neighborhood was the site of one of the first intense confrontations between protestors and police in Los Angeles.
 Canter's posted messages in support of Black Lives Matter and stayed open during the protests, giving out food and water to demonstrators.

-Popularity

-In 2006, Canter's was serving: